tfabris/BlueGigaEmpeg/README.md

 	  change it from 1 to 2, and save the file.

-	- Re-upload the code to the Arduino as described in the ["Updating firmware"](#updating-firmware) section,then press the RESET/PAIR button and re-pair with your stereo after doing it.
+	- Re-upload the code to the Arduino as described in the ["Updating firmware"](#updating-firmware) section, then press the RESET/PAIR button and re-pair with your stereo after doing it.

 	- Double check that it solves the problem both immediately after pairing,